-"Projecting Signs:" means Projecting signs are those signs which project over the public rights of way at any point.
+"Projecting Signs" means those signs which project over the public rights of way at any point.
 All other signs projecting from the building face are designated as "free standing signs" provided they are contained upon private property entirely.

-TITLE 17 - LAND DEVELOPMENT CODE Chapter 20 Land Use
+Exhibit "A" TITLE 17 - LAND DEVELOPMENT CODE Chapter 20 Land Use